 Familiar Martin quality and tones with unconventional styling

 The Martin Backpacker is one of the lightest, most compact travel guitars available thanks to its paddle-like styling.
 The design isn’t universally appealing, but the fact that Martin was able to make a guitar that retains the character of their larger instruments in such a compact package, and at such a low price is incredible.
-The tone is sweet thanks to the solid spruce top, and the nice, medium height action keeps it playable for most guitarists.
+The tone was sweet thanks to the solid spruce top, and the nice, medium-height action keeps it playable for most guitarists.

-The 15 fret neck is quite thick, and just about perfect for fingerstyle.
-It’s short scale at 24”, but it’s still comfortable for most players.
-Despite the fact that there is no truss rod adjustability, intonation is fantastic, and tuning stability is amongst the best of any travel guitar.
-Some purists might be disappointed to learn that it has a Richlite fretboard, but in all honesty, fretboard material on a guitar of this size and style is almost indistinguishable tonally, so in reality this is a perfect, hard wearing material for a travel guitar.
+The 15-fret neck was quite thick, and just about perfect for fingerstyle.
+It’s short-scale at 24”, but is still comfortable for most players.
+Despite the fact that there was no truss rod adjustability, intonation was fantastic, and tuning stability was amongst the best of any travel guitar we’ve tested to date.
+Some purists might be disappointed to learn that it has a Richlite fretboard, but in all honesty, fretboard material on a guitar of this size and style is almost indistinguishable tonally, so in reality this is a perfect, hard-wearing material for a travel guitar.

-The Martin Backpacker comes in a natural finish and is supplied with a handy backpack style gig bag.
+The Martin Backpacker came in a natural finish and came supplied with a handy backpack-style gig bag.

-The PRS SE P20E is a former best overall winner in our 7 best parlor guitars review, but in the travel guitar category we’ve decided to select the P20 acoustic only version.
-This version is built to the same standards and specs, but without the pickups.
-To refresh your memory, it features full, solid mahogany construction, from the top to the neck, back, and sides, and this combination provides a beautiful warmth that holds up against any full size guitar.
+The PRS SE P20E is a former best overall winner in our 7 best parlor guitars review, but in the travel guitar category, we’ve decided to select the P20 acoustic-only version.
+This version is built to the same standards and specs but without the pickups.
+To refresh your memory, it featured full, solid mahogany construction, from the top to the neck, back, and sides, and this combination provided a beautiful warmth that held up against any full-size guitar.
 The genuine bone nut and saddle also help with the fantastic tone.

-Of course, it has the classic “birds in flight” fretboard inlay, and PRS headstock, so, even though this brand isn’t widely known for acoustics, people will be in no doubt as to what you’re playing.
-The body features an X brace/classical bracing hybrid which provides excellent top resonance with a stiff back and sides for excellent parlor style projection, despite the condensed size.
+Of course, it had the classic “birds in flight” fretboard inlay, and PRS headstock, so, even though this brand isn’t widely known for acoustics, people will be in no doubt as to what you’re playing.
+The body featured an X brace/classical bracing hybrid which provideed excellent top resonance with a stiff back and sides for excellent parlor-style projection, despite the condensed size.

-As far as playability is concerned, this guitar is amongst the best in this field.
-It has a typically chunky PRS neck, accurately described as “wide fat”, which feels great in the hand.
-It’s on the more expensive end of the scale, but you’re getting an heirloom quality instrument that plays beautifully and looks incredible.
+As far as playability was concerned, this guitar ws amongst the best in this field.
+It had a typically chunky PRS neck, accurately described as “wide fat”, which felt great in the hand.
+It’s on the more expensive end of the scale, but you’re getting an heirloom-quality instrument that plays beautifully and looks incredible.

 A tiny electric guitar with a big humbucker punch

-The Hofner Shorty CT Series is a full scale micro-electric guitar based on the original 1980s version.
-It’s loaded with a full 24 fret maple neck, with a cutaway that gives you access to every note on its rosewood fretboard.
-Because of the tiny basswood body, this guitar is incredibly quiet when played acoustically, which is ideal for practicing technique in situations where making noise isn’t an option.
+The Hofner Shorty CT Series is a full-scale micro-electric guitar based on the original 1980s version.
+It was loaded with a full 24-fret maple neck, with a cutaway that gave us access to every note on its rosewood fretboard.
+Because of the tiny basswood body, this guitar was incredibly quiet when played acoustically, which made it ideal for practicing technique in situations where making noise wasn’t an option.

-It has a single, bridge position humbucking pickup which is bright without being too tinny.
-For a guitar at this price point, the pots are also surprisingly good, with no crackle, and no noticeable drop off, allowing you access to a wide range of tones through the volume and tone knobs.
-The small body is excellent for travel, although for playability it’s better suited to guitarists who like to play standing up.
+It had a single, bridge-position humbucking pickup which was bright without being too tinny.
+For a guitar at this price point, the pots were also surprisingly good, with no crackle, and no noticeable drop-off, allowing us access to a wide range of tones through the volume and tone knobs.
+The small body was excellent for travel, although for playability it’s better suited to guitarists who like to play standing up.

-Intonation out of the box is excellent, but should you need to adjust it, you can do so easily with its tune-o-matic style bridge.
-It comes with sealed machine heads that provide excellent tuning stability.
-Action is nice and low, making it comfortable to play, and the neck is fast.
+Intonation out of the box was excellent, but should you need to adjust it, you can do so easily with its tune-o-matic style bridge.
+It came with sealed machine heads that provided excellent tuning stability.
+Action was nice and low, too, making it comfortable to play, and the neck was fast.

 Verdict: The Hofner CT Series Shorty is a great value option for anybody looking for an electric travel guitar.
 It’s very inexpensive, but still really well made.
 The small body can make it feel a bit neck-heavy, but this is easily overcome with a properly adjusted strap.